0xbitcoin/0xbitcoin-miner/README.md

 If you do not have a public address or private key, use Metamask or another Etherum wallet to make them.

 REMINDER: You >can< set the web3provider to a ropsten, mainnet, or other type of test-network provider and the software will still work.
-If solo mining (not to a pool) just be sure to define the correct contract address for that network and be suure your account has a small amount of ether (or test-ether).
+If solo mining (not to a pool) just be sure to define the correct contract address for that network and be sure your account has a small amount of ether (or test-ether).

     "mining_account_public_address":"0x111111",
     "mining_account_private_key":"1234567",